PFPE/gravgui/readme.md

 # Gravity tie GUI for PFPE
 This repository contains software for computing gravity ties.
-The primary way to do this is with a GUI written in C++/GTK, which enables users to enter timestamped measurements of water height at the pier, upload a meter gravity file, and compute bias relative to known station gravity.
+The primary way to do this is with a GUI written in C++/GTK, which enables users to enter timestamped measurements of water height at the pier, upload a gravimeter data file, and compute bias relative to known station gravity.
 Land ties can also be computed given calibration files for the meter being used.

 ## Installation instructions
 ### C++ executable
-Pre-compiled binaries for Windows, MacOS, and Ubuntu Linux are *not yet* available but they will be, once I figure out github actions.
-They will still need to be run within a terminal, but fear not, that's easy!
+Pre-compiled binaries for Windows, MacOS, and Ubuntu Linux are available on the Releases page for this repository.
+They will need to be run within a terminal, but fear not, that's easy!
+Ubuntu and windows programs have been tested (for windows, use MSYS2 UCRT64 terminal and install gtk dependencies with pacman).
+The mac version has not been tested bc I do not have a mac.

-In the meantime, everything can be compiled on your local machine using gcc/g++ provided you have the requisite gtk3 libraries installed.
+The GUI can also be compiled on your local machine using gcc/g++ provided you have the requisite gtk3 libraries installed.
 There is a makefile provided that you can use if you have `make` installed (and also `pkg-config`).

 If you're starting with a fresh install of ubuntu 22.04, you will need to install libgtk-3-dev at minimum (probably also make, maybe also gcc and g++).